WienerSchriften/Primae/README.md

 [Open an issue](https://github.com/wienerschriften/primae/issues) or send a suggestion to the designers of Primæ for consideration in future developments.

+If you want to support the further development of Primæ financially you can make a donation through [LiberaPay](https://liberapay.com/WienerSchriften/).

 ## Building the fonts from source

 There are a number of font editors and tools – both open source and proprietary – that can be used to build the fonts from the .ufo sources.
 We do not prescribe which tool is used, nor do we currently offer technical support building the fonts.